photon-js/universal-deploy/packages/vite/README.md

 });
 ```

+Are you a framework developer?
+Read the [Framework Developer Guide](../../docs/framework-developers.md) to learn how to integrate `@universal-deploy/vite` into your framework.

 ### How it works

 The `universalDeploy()` plugin detects the presence of other deployment adapters in your Vite configuration.
 If any of the following plugins are found, it automatically disables its own Node.js adapter injection: